Healthy Chocolate Chip Cookies

 • Quick and easy.
 No chill time is needed, so these cookies only need 15 minutes in the oven.

 • Wholesome ingredients.
-These healthy cookies need no white flour, eggs, sugar, or grains, but they still taste fantastic.
+These healthy cookies need no white flour, eggs, sugar, or grains.

 • Perfect texture and flavor.
 Sweet, buttery, and with mouthfuls of chocolate in every bite.
 The soft and chewy texture which we ALL love in any good cookie.